-This second edition of the Journal of Madame Callegari contains new details of Marie Callegari’s life that have come to light since publication of the first edition in 2015.
+The second (2022) edition of the Journal of Madame Callegari contains new details of Marie Callegari’s life that have come to light since publication of the first edition in 2015.
+These include details of her arrest by Belgian authorities in 1840 before she fled to London, and details of her search for her daughter when she returned to Paris in 1854.
 In addition, numerous aspects of Marie Callegari’s life and activities have been revised and expanded to provide a more nuanced account of those activities, and the historical and geographical contexts in which they occurred.

 Purchase the 478 page full-colour book here.
 A PDF eBook is also available and is readable on all eBook readers: “The Journal of Madame Callegari” (2nd Edn 2022) ISBN: 9798210521347